-The use of a pressure sensor capable of measuring in the range of $0-[4000\,\mathrm{kPa}]$ is recommended, while the maximum range of the sensor shall be chosen according to the expected maximum pressure conditions during the tests.
-The pressure sensor calibration shall meet the following specification: the uncertainty of measurement for pressure measurement shall be at $[0.5\,\mathrm{per}\,\mathrm{cent}]$ of reading or $[0.1\,\mathrm{per}\,\mathrm{cent}]$ of full scale, whichever is greater (entire uncertainty budget).
+The use of a pressure sensor capable of measuring in the range of 0 - 6000 kPa is recommended, while the maximum range of the sensor shall be chosen according to the expected maximum pressure conditions during the tests.
+The combined uncertainty of non-linearity, hysteresis, and repeatability for pressure measurement shall be at 0.5 per cent of reading or 0.3 per cent of full scale, whichever is greater (entire uncertainty budget).

-[4.2.3.
-Sensors for Force Measurements on Electromechanical Brakes]
+4.2.3.
+Sensors for Force Measurements on Electromechanical Brakes